flaxmans/CompBio_on_git/Assignments/02_Week2_CookieRecipe.md

 # Assignment 02
 ### *Announced*:
-Tuesday, second week of class
+Tuesday, second full week of class
 ### *Due*:
-Items #1-#6 are due by the *beginning* of lab on Friday this week (second week of class)
+Items #1-#6 are due by the *beginning* of lab on Friday this week (second week of class).
+See Canvas for exact due dates.

 ### *Short description of assignment*:
 Create a cookie recipe in a plain text file